When you leave UBC, there are some steps you should follow to ensure that everything is wrapped up by the end of your

-Faculty and staff who are leaving UBC are encouraged to use the Departure Form to ensure an orderly transition.
+Faculty and staff leaving UBC are encouraged to use the Departure Form to ensure an orderly transition.

 If you are leaving UBC for any reason after age 55, you may be eligible for the Retirement and Survivor Benefits Program.

 When ending your time at UBC, you are required to give your employer notice of your departure.
-The length of the notice time varies according to your employment group.
+The length of the notice time required varies according to your employment group.

 If you give less notice than required, your department may choose to withhold some of the vacation that you are owed as per your employment group’s handbook or agreement.